 What is invoice vs. e-invoice?

 An electronic invoice (or e-invoice) is also an invoice that is handled completely electronically – from creation to payment.
 After reading different pages about what is e-invoicing on the internet, I realized it is not crystal clear what e-invoicing is exactly for a beginner.
 For example, a PDF invoice file sent through email is for sure created and processed electronically, but it is still NOT e-invoicing!
 True online e-invoicing is done straight from your invoicing software to the accounts payable section in the customer financial management system or e-bank.
 The format has to be structured data so that the system is able to collect the information accurately.
 A PDF invoice file or a scanned document, on the other hand, contains unstructured data which has to be fed into the system manually.
-For instance, the Taimer free invoicing software supports famous e-invoicing platforms such as Basware, Fivaldi, and banks like Nordea, that you can benefit from to automate whole your invoicing lifecycles.
+For instance, the Taimer free invoicing software supports famous e-invoicing platforms such as Basware and Fivaldi that you can benefit from to automate whole your invoicing lifecycles.

 “I recommend Taimer to consulting firms, project organizations, and companies that invoice clients by the hour.
 Practically all businesses selling expertise would benefit from a service such as Taimer”, Henri Grönlund, CEO, Cloud²